AnnsAnns/website/content/posts/cross-compile-rust-wsl/index.md

 +++
 author = "tomGER"
-title = "Short: How to cross-compile Rust from WSL Linux to Windows" date = "2021-02-25" description = "A small blog post showcasing easy ways to cross-compile Rust from WSL Linux (Arch) to Windows" tags = [
+title = "How to cross-compile Rust from WSL Linux to Windows" date = "2021-02-25" description = "A small blog post showcasing easy ways to cross-compile Rust from WSL Linux (Arch) to Windows" tags = [